w3c/ServiceWorker/explainer.md

 ## Mental Notes

-Before we get into the nitty-gritty of ServiceWorkers, a few things to keep in mind.
-First, the second rule of ServiceWorkers:
+A few things to keep in mind.
+The second rule of ServiceWorkers is:

-> ServiceWorkers may be killed at any time.
+> ServiceWorkers may be killed *at any time*.

 That's right, the browser might unceremoniously kill your ServiceWorker if it's idle, or even stop it mid-work and re-issue the request to a different instance of the worker.
 There are no guarantees about how long a ServiceWorker will run.
 ServiceWorkers should be written to avoid holding global state.
 This can't be stressed enough: _write your workers as though they will die after every request_.

-Also remember that _Service Workers are shared resources_.
+_Service Workers are shared resources_.
 A single worker might be servicing requests from multiple tabs or documents.
 Never assume that only one document is talking to a given ServiceWorker.
 If you care about where a request is coming from or going to, use the `.window` property of the `onfetch` event; but don't create state that you care about without serializing it somewhere like [IndexedDB](https://developer.mozilla.org/en-US/docs/IndexedDB).

 This should be familiar if you've developed servers using Django, Rails, Java, Node etc. A single instance handles connections from many clients (documents in our case) but data persistence is handled by something else, typically a database.